NASA releases first cosmic images from super telescope

 “The James Webb Space Telescope is nearing completion of the first phase of the months-long process of aligning the observatory’s primary mirror using the Near Infrared Camera instrument,” NASA wrote.

+“What looks like a simple image of blurry starlight now becomes the foundation to align and focus the telescope in order for Webb to deliver unprecedented views of the universe this summer,” NASA wrote.

-With the new images, NASA’s team was able to confirm that NIRCam is ready to collect light from celestial objects, and then identify starlight from the same star in each of the 18 primary mirror segments.
+With the new images, NASA’s team was able to confirm that NIRCam is ready to collect light from celestial objects using 18 mirror segments.

 “The result is an image mosaic of 18 randomly organized dots of starlight, the product of Webb’s unaligned mirror segments all reflecting light from the same star back at Webb’s secondary mirror and into NIRCam’s detectors,” NASA wrote.